ay1011/deep-reinforcement-learning/p2_Continuous_Control/Report.md

 ```
 #### Batch normalisation
 Batch normalisation, typically used in Convolutional Neural Networks (CNN) have been used on the
-output of the first hidden later for both the Actor and the Critic.
+output of the first hidden layer for both the Actor and the Critic.

-Batch normalisation normalises the output of a previous activation layer by subtracting the batch mean divides by the batch standard deviation,
+Batch normalisation normalises the output of a previous activation layer by subtracting the batch mean divided by the batch standard deviation,
 resulting in values around 0 to 1.
 This ensures the activation values are not too large and overwhelms the learning process.

 Benefits of batch normalisation include: